YueLiPicasso/intro_ocaml/OCanren_exercises/ratexpr/Solution_I/README.md

 ```ocaml
 eval ea na ; eval eb nb;
 ```
 will be made with all arguments being fresh variables.
-THis is is also a source of non-termination.
+This is is also a source of non-termination.
+ Similar for the third and fourth clause.

 ### The backward evaluator

 ```ocaml